Equiwinner and Lung Bleeding EIPH - full money back guarantee!

 How can this nose bleeding condition be corrected?
 "There is no satisfactory treatment" states the British Horse Society Veterinary Manual 2003, recommending against any attempted first aid for "bleeders".
-But now there is a way of stopping bleeding which is not first aid, and which is not just temporary.
-The application of a fresh Equiwinner Patch, an inert signalling device, each day for ten days appears to rebalance the horse metabolism and corrects the bleeding condition.
+The application of a fresh Equiwinner Patch, an inert signalling device, each day for ten days appears to rebalance the horse electrolytes.

-Equiwinner Patches start to work almost immediately.
-Horses being treated for EIPH bleeding should not compete or race but should have walking exercise only for the ten days of Equiwinner Patches, and for a further five days.
+Equiwinner Patches are used as follows.
+Horses having EIPH bleeding should not compete or race but should have walking exercise only for the ten days of Equiwinner Patches, and for a further five days.
 Alternatively the horse can be left to walk in a paddock for the fifteen days.
 Then the horse can be gradually returned to normal training.
 Normal training or competition can then be resumed with confidence.

 The Equiwinner Patch is an inert device that works by fuzzy logic signaling, a new patented technology.
 Nothing from the Equiwinner Patch enters the body of the horse, so that the Equiwinner Patch is safe to use in all competitive sport and racing, and will not test positive.
-It is important to follow the use of the patches every day for ten days to reinforce the new healthy habituation.
-By following the Equiwinner Patches instructions the horse should be free of the condition of bleeding for the rest of the season, or up to twelve months.
-It is to be hoped that every horse owner would wish keep high performance horses in the best possible condition by use of this very simple device, the Equiwinner Patch.
+It is important to follow the use of the patches every day for ten days to reinforce the new habituation.
+Please always follow the Equiwinner Patches instructions provided withe the box of patches.
+It is to be hoped that every horse owner would wish keep horses in the best possible condition by use of this very simple device, the Equiwinner Patch.